nebari-dev/nebari/docs/source/installation/existing.md

 Once updated, deploy QHub.
 When prompted be ready to manually update the DNS record.
-- `local` or "existing" deployments will not work if you pass `--dns-auto-provision` or `--disable-prompt`
+- `local` or "existing" deployments fail if you pass `--dns-auto-provision` or `--disable-prompt`

 ```
 python -m qhub deploy --config qhub-config.yaml
 ```

-The deployment completes successfully and all the pods appear to be running and so do the pre-existing Guestbook web application.
+The deployment completes successfully and all the pods appear to be running and so do the pre-existing Guestbook web app.